 Screaming children are the bane of many a single passenger.
 Now, amid all the grumbles of childless passengers and harassed parents, airlines are offering the warring factions a chance to sit further apart..

-, Singapore Air's budget brand, became the latest carrier to unveil child-fee seating zones.
-The program, called "Scoot in Silence
+Recently, Scoot Airlines, Singapore Air's budget brand, became the latest carrier to unveil child-fee seating zones.
+The program, called "Scoot in Silence," follows on the heels of AirAsia X -- the long-haul arm of the Asian budget carrier -- launching a "quiet zone" on their flights.

 The operations are similar: under-12s are banned from the zones and cordoned off from the remaining passengers via a curtain, galleys and the exit doors (the space that usual separates business class from economy).